lauraenria/learning-notes/Javascript Testing/README.md

 **Even better compression options**

 Smaller images can tolerate more aggressive lossy compression.
 You might want to try other things like converting images to SVG where applicable.
-SVG stands for Scalable Vector Graphics and uses a XML-based format to describe an image and can in most cases be scaled infinitely without any increase in file size or loss of image quality.
+SVG stands for Scalable Vector Graphics and uses an XML-based format to describe an image and can in most cases be scaled infinitely without any increase in file size or loss of image quality.
 If you’d like to further explore techniques to work with your images, head to the notes for a few advanced topics.
 This includes stuff such as automatically resizing your images to become responsive and fit retina and non-retina screens, or inlining your images into your CSS or into a sprite to save a couple more HTTP requests.

 # Lesson 20: Web Tooling and Automation Conclusion